sreeharshau/sreeharshau.github.io/index.md

 ### MuZero on Super Mario Bros

-This project attempts to evaluate MuZero, an algorithm for deep learning published by Google Deepmind in 2019, against Deep-Q-Networks with Double-Q-Learning, the state of the art model free algorithm using the game Super Mario Bros.
+I have attempted to evaluate MuZero, an algorithm for deep learning published by Google Deepmind in 2019, against Deep-Q-Networks with Double-Q-Learning, the state of the art model free algorithm using the game Super Mario Bros.
 Here are a few clips of a trained MuZero agent playing the game:

 ![System Architecture](https://github.com/sreeharshau/muzero-super-mario-bros/blob/main/MuZero_Architecture.jpg)